Audio Format Guide

 Lossless

-Smaller than WAV, perfectly lossless.
-Best for archiving and high-fidelity listening — but not universally supported.
+Smaller than WAV, bit-perfectly lossless.
+Best for archiving and high-fidelity listening — available as an output format when converting from WAV, AIFF, or ALAC.

 Best for: Music archiving, hi-fi listening, local playback